bucketeer-io/bucketeer-docs/docs/experimentation/experiments.md

 - **Identify drop-off points**: See where users lose interest or encounter issues
 - **Track conversion funnels**: Measure progression through critical steps
-- **Detect side effects**: Ensure winning variations don't negatively impact other metrics
+- **Detect side effects**: Ensure winning variations don't negatively impact other metrics (use secondary goals as guardrails)

-For example, if testing a checkout flow, you might track: "Added to Cart", "Viewed Checkout", and "Completed Purchase".
+For example, if testing a checkout flow, you might set "Completed Purchase" as the primary goal and track "Added to Cart" and "Viewed Checkout" as secondary goals.
 This reveals not just which variation has the best completion rate, but also where users drop off in the process.